babaissarkar/wesnoth-bn/README.md

 The files in this repository will be sent by the maintainer(s) to the Battle for Wesnoth team.

 # Maintainer
-Knyghtmare,	knyghtmare#8753 on Discord
+babaissarkar (Subhraman Sarkar), Forum: bssarkar, Discord: lumious_e

 # Contributors
-babaissarkar (Subhraman Sarkar), Forum : bssarkar
+Knyghtmare,	knyghtmare#8753 on Discord (former maintainer)

 # Contribution guidelines
 Please create a PR (Pull request) to this repository.